 Introduction and Table of Contents

 I wanted to read about Caribbean film in ways I had not seen yet or do not hear about enough.
-Because film sits between the commercial and the artisanal, exploitative and expressive, we need film study of the Caribbean that takes account of such vicissitudes.
+Because film sits between the commercial and the artisanal, exploitative and expressive, we need studies of Caribbean film that take account of such vicissitudes.
 With this collection we begin the work of not only recovering but also reimagining the parameters of the missing archives of the Caribbean’s transnational history with motion pictures.

 The discussion ranges across various connections in Caribbean film production that deserve much more study—between the Caribbean and early black cinema, between the Chinese Caribbean and blockbuster film, between environmentalism and nationalism—and those that seem individual to a single filmmaker, in this case, Richard Fung, but reverberate across the field of Caribbean film studies.
 Together these essays offer exploratory steps into what Francis terms the “missing archives” of Caribbean film history.